 Carpet Bag Pattern Civil War

 Carpet Bag Pattern Civil War.
-This became a way to identify an outsider (traveler) in town.
 Carpetbaggers and scalawags were the terms for northerners who took advantage of post‑civil war upheaval and southerners who supported reconstruction policies.
+Carpetbaggers was the highly derisive name given to northerners who went south after the fall of the confederate states of america (csa).

 More articles